-As a HINP facilitating this communication for a specific set of providers using Ocean, you are assuming some responsibility to ensure your providers in the directory have correct, up-to-date contact information.
+As a HINP facilitating this communication for a specific set of providers using Ocean, you are assuming responsibility to reasonably ensure that the providers in the directory have accurate, up-to-date, contact information.

-It is very important to keep the listings' information up-to-date.
-Otherwise, providers may use incorrect or outdated information for sending personal health information, such as an old fax number used for a patient referral, potentially leading to a privacy breach.
+It is very important to keep the listings' information current.
+Otherwise, providers may use incorrect or outdated information for sending personal health information (PHI), such as an old fax number used for a patient referral, potentially leading to a privacy breach.

-Your HINP must develop and implement a dedicated and ongoing process to safely maintain this contact information.
+Your HINP must develop and implement a dedicated and ongoing process to safely maintain the accuracy and currency of this contact information.
 For tips on developing this process, please see this article:

-When the listing contact information is validated successfully, it may be used as a reasonably safe reference for traditional means of communication (phone, fax, mail etc.).
+When the listing contact information is validated successfully, it may be used as a reasonably reliable reference for traditional means of communication (phone, fax, mail etc.).